algol2302/calculated_cost/README.md

 ## Design

-* The file `tarif.json` saves to Redis.
+* The file `tarif.json` saves to Redis for the maximum response velocity.
 For big json files it's required something like sentinel (see https://redis.io/topics/sentinel).
 * All requests logs to PostgreSQL.
 * There is JWT authorization.
 * There are `prod.env` and `local.env` (of course it unsafe, but for studying it's ok).